philschatz/tangle/README.md

 ## Example

-To show something like the following content:
+Suppose you want something like the following content in a book or exercise:

 > When you eat _4_ cookies, you consume _200_ calories.